Pool Group: Borderline plot and analysis

 The story revolves around a guesthouse run by a set of liberal, hedonistic young people sympathetic to the emerging black American culture.
 In what would have been completely frowned upon at the time, the manageress played by Bryher has given a room to Pete (Paul Robeson) and his light-skinned black wife Adah, played by Robeson’s real wife at the time Eslanda Robeson.
-Adah though is having an affair with a white man Thorne (Gavin Arthur), who is also involved with Astrid (played by the poet Hilda Doolittle aka HD).
+Adah though is having an affair with a white man Thorne (Gavin Arthur), who is also involved with Astrid, played by the poet H.D.
 When Adah leaves Thorne to be with her husband Pete, Thorne is distraught and race becomes an issue.

 Increasingly Pete becomes the scapegoat for the heartache and conflict that follows between Thorne and Adah.
 When Thorne “accidentally” murders Astrid, the “liberal” Guest House is forced by the authorities to kick Pete out: “That’s what we’re like,” admits the sympathetic Manageress resignedly.
 To an extent, Robeson’s character could be seen as reductionist in terms of identity as he tends to be photographed in natural surroundings: sometimes with clouds and the sea as backdrops – the location set in a Swiss Alps border town is important in this respect.
 Likewise Pete’s behavior is stoical even in the most threatening situations.
 Yet on the other hand this portrays the reality of culture in this period, and besides Pete also is the character that comes out of the situation with the most dignity even when he is asked to leave town.

 Disbandment of POOL and legacy

 Close Up ceased publication in 1933, and Macpherson departed from the group.
 In the United States during the 1940s, he lived with Peggy Guggenheim, and produced Hans Richter's Dreams That Money Can Buy (1944).
-During the Second World War, Bryher devoted her money and energies to helping refugees from Nazi Germany, and Kenwin became an important staging post on the flight.
+During World War II, Bryher devoted her money and energies to helping refugees from Nazi Germany, and Kenwin became an important staging post on the flight.

-During the 1950s, H.D. wrote a considerable amount of poetry, most notably Helen in Egypt (written between 1952–54), a feminist deconstruction of epic poetry which uses Euripides's play Helen as a starting point for a reinterpretation of the basis of the Trojan War and, by extension, of war itself.
+During the 1950s, H.D. wrote a considerable amount of poetry, including Helen in Egypt, which she wrote between 1952 and 1954.
+Helen in Egypt is a feminist deconstruction of epic poetry which uses Euripides's play Helen as a starting point for a reinterpretation of the basis of the Trojan War and, by extension, of war itself.
 Bryher’s friendship with H.D. lasted to the end of their lives.
 H.D. spent her last years of failing health in a Swiss clinic.
-She died on September 27, 1961, in Zürich.
-Her daughter Perdita moved to the United States where she raised a family, all of whom became writers.
+She died on September 27, 1961, in Zurich.
+Her daughter Perdita moved to the United States, where she raised a family, all of whom became writers.
 Perdita died in 2001.